Ocean to Ocean: Background

-Recording and mastering
+Recording

-Due to Cornwall under lockdown during the pandemic, instruments aside from the piano were recorded outside of Martian Engineering Studios, without Amos' presence.

-Speaking on the vocal arrangements on the album:
+Due to Cornwall being under lockdown during the pandemic, all instruments aside from the piano were recorded outside of Martian Engineering Studios without Amos's presence.
+Tracks were first sent to Chamberlain and then to Evans, with string arrangements by John Philip Shenale or backing vocals by Tash being the last additions.
+The musicians were not aware of how the others' contributions would affect the song until later in recording; Amos cited the recording of "29 Years" as an example of this dynamic: "[Matt] had no idea, once it left him, anything was going to happen.
+So I think it probably shocked the hell out of him that Jon Evans took '29 Years' to that Police kind of groove."

 During mastering, the sequencing of the album was being discussed.
 It was considered to open the album with "Metal Water Wood" but ultimately was deemed to be "too literal".
 The placement of it and of "Devil's Bane" was a point of contention, with a faction of those involved wanted the latter placed farther down the album whereas another faction wanted it earlier.

+Music and lyrics

+"Addition of Light Divided" was inspired by a visit to a cave in Nanjizal Beach (which can be seen on the album artwork).
+Amos referenced the detrimental effect of lockdown on personal relationships as an inspiration on the song's lyrics, citing her separation from her niece as a result of the pandemic.
+Lead single "Speaking with Trees" directly confronts the death of Amos' mother and contains themes of connection to nature.

 Other songs

 Speaking about a track named "Ballerina":

 Recording for a 9-minute song named "Chiron" was not completed due to time constraints in order to complete "Addition of Light Divided".

 Critical reception

-"Ocean to Ocean" received universal acclaim from music critics upon release.
+Ocean to Ocean received universal acclaim from music critics upon release.
 The album received a score of 81 out of 100 on the review aggregator website Metacritic, based on nine reviews, making it Amos' most well-received album since Metacritic began tracking reviews in 2001.